- Download our Moving to Sweden Guide (PDF)

 With such obvious draws, it seems millions of expats would be marching on Sweden's entry points, but a highly skilled labour force and a fairly insular economy prohibit easy entrance into the Swedish working world.

 As can be expected from a country with universal social benefits, the workforce in Sweden is highly skilled, with roughly a third of employees having some degree of tertiary education.
 Nearly half of the country's output and exports are accounted for by the engineering sector, followed closely by the telecommunications, pharmaceutical and automotive sectors.

 Expats wanting to work in Sweden should have at least a basic knowledge of the language.
 Most jobs require fluency in Swedish, with the exception being large multinationals that use English as their corporate language, most of which are located in Stockholm.

-It follows that these international companies are often an expat's most likely opportunity for employment.
-Many companies are more willing to hire expats who don’t speak Swedish if the potential employee shows an interest in learning and would at least be able to understand what is spoken about around the coffee machine.
+International companies are therefore often an expat's most likely opportunity for employment.
+That said, companies are more inclined to hire non-Swedish-speaking expats if the potential employee at least shows an interest in learning and would, at the minimum, be able to understand what is said around the water cooler.

 Expats who don't speak Swedish and who don't have any interest in becoming a member of the corporate world should consult the Swedish labour shortage list, a twice-annually published detail of the country's needs in the labour force.
 The chance of finding a job in Sweden is significantly better if an expat’s profession appears on this list.